IF Gnistan: History

 The club is originally Swedish-speaking, but nowadays it is supported by Finnish-speaking majority also.
 The club was founded by a few Svenska Reallyceum and Åggelby Svenska Samskola students from Oulunkylä in 1924.
-IF Gnistan were multi-sport club and had several competitive departments including ski, athletics, swim and pesäpallo (Finnish baseball).
+IF Gnistan was a multi-sport club and had several competitive departments including ski, athletics, swim and pesäpallo (Finnish baseball).
 Football department were founded in 1935, when the club joined Finnish Football Association Helsinki district.
 Later in the 1950s Gnistan had strong teams in orienteering, women's gymnastics, table tennis and cross country running alongside the classical sports.

 During the late 1950s, the club decided to dissolve all the other departments except for the football teams.
 When ski and athletics were eliminated, Gnistan turned to a football club, and named Jacob Söderman as their new chairman.
 They became a significant team in lower leagues of the capital region but never promoted to the top tier.
 After season 1994, they achieved their place to Ykkönen for the first time.
 They stayed in the second tier four years and then relegated back to Kakkonen in 1998.
 They have been in Ykkönen level on four occasions.

 Gnistan has played seven seasons in the Ykkönen (First Division), the second tier of Finnish football in 1995–98, 2001–02 and from the season 2017.
 The club has played fourteen seasons in the Kakkonen (Second Division), the third tier of Finnish football in 1990, 1994, 1999–2000 and 2003–2016.